alysson-souza/all-mangas-reader-2/README.md

       return results.join(',')
     }
     ```
-- Call this function in the implementation:
+- Call this function in the implementation when needed:
     ```js
     /** my website impl. */
     // [....]